hardik-143/sanity-plugin-seofields/README.md

 ### Advanced Configuration

-You can customize field titles and descriptions, and control SEO preview functionality:
+You can customize field titles and descriptions, control SEO preview functionality, and manage field visibility:

 ```typescript
 import seofields, {SeoFieldsPluginConfig} from 'sanity-plugin-seofields'